naninovel/docs/docs/api/index.md

 @bgm Sanctuary

 ; Same as above, but fades-in the volume over 10 seconds and plays once.
-@bgm Sanctuary fade:10 loop:false
+@bgm Sanctuary fade:10 !loop

 ; Changes volume of all the played music tracks to 50% over 2.5 seconds ; and makes them play in a loop.
-@bgm volume:0.5 loop:true time:2.5
+@bgm volume:0.5 loop! time:2.5

 ; Plays `BattleThemeIntro` once, then loops `BattleThemeMain`.
 @bgm BattleThemeMain intro:BattleThemeIntro